 Transfer Student Directed Self-Placement

-At the University of Michigan, you will take a variety of courses in your major that require a substantial amount of writing as well as a familiarity with specific disciplinary writing conventions.
+At the University of Michigan, you will take a variety of courses in your major that require a substantial amount of writing as well as a familiarity with the types of writing valued in your major.
 This Directed Self-Placement (DSP) for Writing is not a test.
 Rather, the DSP for Writing is designed to give you insight into the kind of writing expected of upper-division undergraduates at the University of Michigan, in order to help you judge your own readiness for and comfort with the College of LSA’s Upper-Level Writing Requirement.

 During the DSP, you will complete the following tasks: